Mary Freeman (swimmer): Vesper Boat Club achievements

-She would have been the first woman to be an Olympic swimming coach for the United States in 1964, but took her name off the list because it was not important to her at the time.
+She would have been the first woman to be selected as an Olympic swimming coach for the United States in 1964, but took her name off the list because it was not important to her at the time.
 In her short coaching career, she inspired many women, including over a dozen of her own swimmers, to go into coaching.
+She retired entirely from coaching in 1968 and was replaced at Vesper Boat Club by Hall of Fame swimmer George Breen, though Breen had coached with the club for several prior years.